Black Bean and Corn Salad

 Step three

-Open 2 cans of black beans, rinse and drain them before adding to a medium sized mixing bowl.
+Open two cans of black beans and empty them in a sieve.
+Run cold water over them and drain before adding them to a medium-sized mixing bowl.

 Step four

-Cut up a tomato into little chunks, dice ½ of a small purple onion, squeeze a few limes, measure out the olive oil and balsamic vinegar.
+Cut a tomato into little chunks, dice ½ of a purple onion, mince the garlic, squeeze a few limes, and measure out the fresh lime juice, measure out the extra virgin olive oil and balsamic vinegar.
+(B)

 Step five